Why did I do this to myself?

 Like so many of my favorite characters, this one was played by a true character actor player, the amazing Keith Conroy.
 A multi-talented fellow with a portfolio of both great artwork and excellent RPG Player Characters, Keith has the ability to make the mundane seem amazing and the amazing just another day at the office.
 Case in point, Star Wars Smuggler Jeard'en Kaine.

 Jeard'en Kaine can best be described as a Blue Collar Han Solo or the Working Man's Buck Rogers.
-He is the coolest guy, the best looking guy, or the greatest pilot in the galaxy.
+He isn't the coolest guy, the best looking guy, or the greatest pilot in the galaxy.
 He is cool, he cleans up pretty well, and he is A great pilot, don't get me wrong.
 What makes him special is...well...his normalcy.
 He's you or me in the Star Wars universe.
 Just another Joe Blaster trying to make a living and stay out of trouble.

 Unfortunately for Jeard'en he has too big a heart and trouble has a way of finding him.
 His generally calm and level-headed demeanor was as real as seeing him freak-out or even faint when things just weren't within parameters he could wrap his brain around.
 The addition of Jeard'en Kaine to a game is adding 100% pure, grounded humanity.